MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Tags/v2.2.0/New-AzureRmTag.md

 # New-AzureRmTag

 ## SYNOPSIS
-Creates a predefined azure_2 tag or adds values to an existing tag.
+Creates a predefined Azure tag or adds values to an existing tag.

 ## SYNTAX